Frixosmm/Intro-to-Data-Science/README.md

 # Intro-to-Data-Science
-Pipeline used to test classifiers under different settings such as sampling, cross-validation and normalisation.
+Pipeline used to test classifiers under different settings such as oversampling, cross-validation, normalisation etc.